reterik/CoinBase/README.md

 # CoinBase
 Coinbase Trading Bots

-LSTM Machine Learned Trading Bot for CoinBase
+LSTM Machine Learned Trading Bot for CoinBase Pro

 This script takes the past 300 minutes of prices and places the average value mean into the predicate variable.